robputt/ConnTestD/README.md

 # ConnTestD
-A simple Python daemon that allows you to periodically speed &amp; latency test your internet connection and view reporting in a web ui.
+ConnTestD is a very simple connection testing daemon / service for monitoring internet connections periodically using the speedtest.net API written in Python.

+A perfect use case is for monitoring your home internet connection using a Raspberry Pi.